Sign in

-In the realm of a health care interview, interviewers often explore different aspects of who you are and where you want to be that may not necessarily tie directly to the work you do or processes you follow.
+In the realm of a health care interview, interviewers often explore different aspects of who you are and where you want to be that may not necessarily tie directly to the work you do or the processes you follow.

 These are the types of human character tests, soft skill assessments, interpersonal assessments, career goals, motivation questions to their job, and so on.